Bethanien

 How long should I spend visiting?

-A visit typically lasts between one to two hours, depending on your level of interest in the exhibitions and events.
+A visit typically lasts between two to four hours, depending on your interest in the exhibitions and events.

 Is photography allowed?